Hong Kong begins mass-testing for virus amid public doubts | WTOP

-HONG KONG (AP) — Hong Kong began a voluntary mass-testing program for coronavirus Tuesday as part of a strategy to break the chain of transmission in the city’s third outbreak of the disease.
+HONG KONG (AP) — Hong Kong tested thousands of people for coronavirus Tuesday at the start of a mass-testing effort that’s become another political flash point in the semi-autonomous Chinese territory.

-The virus-testing program has become a flash point of political debate in Hong Kong, with many distrustful over resources and staff being provided by the China’s central government and fears that the residents’ DNA could be collected during the exercise.
+Volunteers stood in lines at some of the more than 100 testing centers, though many residents are distrustful over the resources and staff being provided by China’s central government and some have expressed fear DNA could be collected.

-The Hong Kong government has dismissed such concerns, saying that no personal data will be attached to the specimen bottles and that samples will be destroyed in Hong Kong after the exercise.
+The Hong Kong government has dismissed such concerns, and leader Carrie Lam urged the public to see the program in a fair and objective light and appealed to critics to stop discouraging people from being tested since participation was crucial to the program’s success.

-The testing program began at 8 a.m. with residents heading to more than 100 testing centers staffed by over 5,000 volunteers.
+Priscilla Pun, a sales manager, got tested to give herself peace of mind.
+“I don’t see any reason not to do it, and this way I can let my family in Canada know that I am safe,” said Pun, who was tested at a center in the eastern Quarry Bay neighborhood.

 More than 500,000 people in the city of 7.5 million signed up in advance for the program, which will last at least a week.
 It is aimed at identifying silent carriers of the virus — those without symptoms — who could be spreading the disease.